 “Omega-3 Fatty Acids” is a broad name for several fats that are considered good and beneficial for health.
 The term omega-3 is simply related to their chemical composition.
 The body’s most favorite omega-3 is DHA, and it is abundant in the brain and the retina of the eye.
 It works to promote normal mental function, memory, and visual acuteness.

 DHA can be obtained from fatty fish such as salmon, herring, tuna, mackerel, halibut, sardines, and anchovies.
-ALA is another omega-3 that is found in plants such as walnuts, flax seeds, and canola.
+ALA is one of the omega-3 fatty acids that is found in plants such as walnuts, flax seeds, and canola.
 Although our bodies can make DHA from ALA, this process is not very efficient, in both adults and infants, and varies among individuals.
 For that reason, it is recommended that DHA be part of the diet.
-EPA is another omega-3 found in fish sources, which, in combination with DHA, helps to ensure normal neural and cognitive function.
+EPA is another one of the omega-3 fatty acids found in fish sources, which, in combination with DHA, helps to ensure normal neural and cognitive function.

 During the third trimester, DHA builds up at a high rate in the neurological tissue of the fetus, mainly the brain and the retina of the eye.
 It comes from the mom’s blood through the placenta.
 Studies found that women who have higher DHA in their blood when they were pregnant give birth to babies with higher DHA in their blood as well.
 Because of its role for fetus brain and sight development, pregnant women need a diet rich in DHA.
 The American Dietetic Association recommends 8 ounces of fatty fish a week.